Consumer Price Index (CPI)

 Definition of the Consumer Price Index (CPI):

-The consumer price index (CPI) is an index that measures inflation by comparing the weighted average cost of a market basket of goods and services commonly used by an urban family over a period of time.
-The consumer price index is the most common measure of inflation.
+The consumer price index (CPI) is the most commonly used index that measures inflation.
+It calculates inflation by comparing the weighted average cost of a market basket of goods and services widely used by an urban family over a period of time.

 Detailed Explanation:

 Many different market baskets are used to measure inflation.
-The consumer price index (CPI) uses a basket of goods and services commonly purchased by an urban family.
-It is the most common measure of inflation because it is the broadest index that impacts the most people.
+The consumer price index (CPI-U) uses a basket of goods and services commonly purchased by an urban family.
+It is the most common measure of inflation because it is the broadest index that includes over 90 percent of the US population.
 Another basket includes goods and services sold in the wholesale market.
-Changes in the cost of this basket determine the producer price index (PPI), another measure of inflation.
-The producer price index measures inflation from the viewpoint of the sellers.
-The consumer price index and the producer price index are normally different because the market baskets used by the two groups differ, so the inflation rates for the two groups will probably vary.
+Changes in the cost of this basket determine the producer price index (PPI).
+The PPI measures inflation from the perspective of the sellers.
+Inflation and inflation indexes, such as the CPI or PPI, differ in their scope.
+Inflation reflects the overall economy, while indexes measure inflation for specific groups.

-Economists also use indexes to measure inflation because they make it easier to compare price levels between any two years.
-The cost of the market basket has already been determined and factored into the index.
-This simplifies the process, so only the CPI is needed to calculate an inflation rate.
+Economists use indexes to compare price levels between any two years and assess how inflation impacts particular groups.
+The cost of the market basket has already been determined and factored into the index, so only the CPI is needed to calculate an inflation rate.
 Every month, the Bureau of Labor Statistics releases the latest CPI.
 For example, if the CPI is 101 in year 2 and 129 in year 22, we know that prices have increased.
-We can calculate the percentage change between the two values to determine the rate of inflation between the two years.
-We do not have to research the cost of the market basket.
+We can calculate the percentage change between the two values to determine the inflation rate between the two years without researching the cost of each year’s market basket.
 Using an index, like the CPI, enables a quick determination of the period’s inflation.
-To access a detailed report and numerous tables visit the Bureau of Labor Statistics website.
+Visit the Bureau of Labor Statistics website for detailed reports and tables.

-Assume the price of milk has increased from $0.95 to $4.00 between 1965 and 2013.
-Is milk more or less expensive in 2013 after adjusting for inflation?
-We can use the calculator furnished by the Bureau of Labor Statistics at the link below to express the 1965 price of milk in 2013 dollars.
-This calculator determines the change in a dollar’s value over time by using the consumer price index.
+Assume the price of milk has increased from $0.95 to $3.00 between June 1965 and June 2024.
+Is milk more or less expensive in 2024 after adjusting for inflation?
+We can use the calculator furnished by the Bureau of Labor Statistics at the link below to express the 1965 price of milk in 2024 dollars.
+This calculator determines the change in a dollar’s value over time by using the CPI.

 BLS - CPI Inflation Calculator

-The 1965 price ($0.95) is entered for the price during the year of origin (1965), and 2013 is entered as the end year.
-A gallon of milk in 1965 costs $7.03 in 2013 dollars.
-This is more than 2013’s price of approximately $4.00 a gallon.
-We conclude that the price of milk has increased less than the general rate of inflation, so milk was relatively less expensive in 2013 than it was in 1965.
-Use the calculator provided by the Bureau of Labor Statistics to compare inflation-adjusted prices between goods and services.
+Enter the June 1965 price ($0.95) for the price during the year of origin (1965) and enter June 2024 as the end year.
+A gallon of milk in 1965 cost $9.45 in 2024 dollars.
+Since this is more than 2024’s price of approximately $3.00 a gallon, we can conclude that the price of milk has increased less than the general inflation rate, and milk was relatively less expensive in 2024 than in 1965.

 This image was copied directly from the Bureau of Labor Statistics website.

 The CPI has several limitations.
 First, it assumes all of us share the same spending patterns and maintain those spending patterns every month.
-When the spending patterns assumed do not reflect the actual spending patterns of a group or family the cost of living may be inaccurate for the group.
-For example, compare two families.
-One family is relatively healthy, while the other has had many serious illnesses.
-Also, assume medical expenses increased faster than the general rate of inflation.
-The cost of living would be understated for the healthy family and overstated for the unhealthy family.
+When the spending patterns assumed do not reflect the actual spending patterns of a group, the cost of living may be inaccurate for the group.
+For example, consider two families: one in relatively good health and another with multiple serious illnesses.
+If medical expenses increase at a faster rate than the general inflation, the cost of living estimate would be too low for the healthy family and too high for the unhealthy family.

 The CPI accounts for changes in spending patterns over a short period.
-(The market basket is periodically adjusted to reflect changes over longer periods.)
-As the price of a good rises relative to inflation consumers will purchase fewer of that good.
-The consumer may substitute another good.
-This change is not reflected in the market basket used to calculate the CPI.
+When the price of a good rises relative to inflation, consumers tend to buy fewer of that good.
+Instead, they may choose to purchase a different substitute.
+However, this change in buying behavior should be accounted for in the market basket used to calculate the CPI.

-Finally, the CPI does not take into consideration quality.
-For example, a car may have cost $2,000 in the 1970s, but it lasted an average of three years.
-Today a similar car may cost $12,000 but last for seven years.
-The CPI would measure the relative prices without considering the difference in quality.
+Finally, the CPI does not take into account changes in quality over time.
+For instance, in the 1970s, a car may have cost $2,000 and lasted an average of three years.
+Today, a similar vehicle may cost $20,000 but last for eight years.
+The CPI would compare the prices of these two cars without considering the difference in quality.

 Dig Deeper With These Free Lessons: